rebo/proof_of_concept_seed_hooks/README.md

 - Dont judge me I was bored this afteroon, this is almost certainly broken and a bad idea

-- this 100% uses topo code from Moxie (https://github.com/anp/moxie), cut and pasted into this example because the latest version was not published as a separate crate.
+- this 100% uses topo code from Moxie (https://github.com/anp/moxie), cut and pasted into this example because the latest version of topo was not published as a separate crate.

 -  The core technology (topo) is 100% the idea and created by the Moxie team, I have nothing to do with them and just wanted to get topo working with seed.